What Is Tactical Fitness (And What It Is Not)

 Tactical fitness requires repeat exposure to key movements and demands.

+Progression must be planned.
+Recovery must be accounted for.
 This is why real tactical training systems look boring on paper and effective in practice.

-Who tactical fitness is actually for
+Who tactical fitness is Actually For

 Tactical fitness applies to anyone whose occupation demands physical performance under pressure.